How to Stay Safe While Surfing the Internet

 Some parents opt to create a usage agreement or specific rules with children, including time limits, approved websites, and appropriate online behavior.
 Make sure they understand the consequences of breaking these rules.
 If possible, place computers in a common area of your home to monitor their activities and ensure compliance with the guidelines.

-Parental Controls
+Set Up Parental Controls

 Parental control software and tools provided by your internet service provider or device manufacturer can help you control what your children watch and read and how much time they spend on the web.
 Some parental controls allow you to block certain web pages, monitor your child's online activities, and view their browsing history.
 You may regularly review and update these settings to adapt to your child's changing needs, interests, and maturity levels.

-Safe Search Engines
+Teach Safe Search Engine Use

 Learning how to use search engines effectively is an important skill for children and adults of all ages.
 Specific search terms can help filter out unhelpful or inappropriate content and provide accurate results when you browse the web.